hosua/Archive-org-scraper/README.md

 ![9](https://i.imgur.com/wlVG1xo.png)

-The program should now start grabbing the links and writing them links.txt, which can be found in the program's directory.
+The program should now start grabbing the links and writing them a file named links.txt which can be found in the program's directory.

-Now, open Jdownloader 2, then open the txt file with all the links that you grabbed.
+Now, open Jdownloader 2, then open the links.txt file with all the links that you grabbed.

-In the links.txt file, press ctrl-A followed by ctrl-C to highlight and copy all the links.
+In the links.txt file, press ctrl-A followed by ctrl-C to highlight all and copy the links.

 Jdownloader 2 should have automatically detected all the links and added them.
 If it doesnt, you can manually add them like this:

 ![10](https://i.imgur.com/6MoYpkP.png)

-You should now have a bunch of links ready to download. right click one of them and click "start all downloads"!
+You should now have a bunch of links ready to download.
+Right click one of them and click "start all downloads"!

 ![11](https://i.imgur.com/ak43Spa.png)